DevExpress/devextreme-documentation/api-reference/_hidden/dxMenuItem/url.md

 ---

-The following code opens a link in the same frame an item was clicked:
+The following code opens a link in the same frame the item was clicked:

 ---
 ##### jQuery